Authorities search for grizzly bear that killed woman near Yellowstone National Park

-WEST YELLOWSTONE, Montana (AP) — Authorities searched Monday for a grizzly bear that attacked and killed a woman on a trail west of Yellowstone National Park along the Montana-Idaho border.
+WEST YELLOWSTONE, Montana (AP) — Authorities searched Monday for a grizzly bear that attacked and killed a woman on a trail west of Yellowstone National Park near the Montana-Idaho border.

-The attack happened Saturday morning only a few hundred yards (meters) from a trailhead and private campground.
+The victim’s body was found Saturday morning a few hundred yards (meters) from a trailhead and private campground.
 There was no sign that the bear, which was traveling with at least one cub, tried to eat the victim, who appears to have been jogging when she was fatally mauled, said Morgan Jacobsen with Montana Fish, Wildlife and Parks.

-Authorities could not say for certain whether the victim was preyed upon or whether it was a chance encounter as she traveled alone in a wooded area frequented by grizzly and black bears.
+Authorities said the woman’s injuries were “consistent with a bear attack.”
+But they could not say for certain whether she was preyed upon or whether it was a chance encounter as she traveled alone in a wooded area frequented by grizzly and black bears.

 A hiker found her body along the trail at around 8 a.m.
-Saturday.
+Saturday, authorities said.
 The victim’s name has not been released.
-She was wearing running shoes and did not have bear spray, a deterrent that wildlife experts recommend people carry in areas frequented by bears.
+She was wearing running shoes and did not have bear spray, a deterrent that wildlife experts recommend people carry in areas frequented by bears, Jacobsen said.

 “This person was likely out for a morning jog along the trail and that’s when this happened,” said Jacobsen.